Skip to main content

 $16.4M

-A quarter of one year is already 20% of an entire prior year.
+A quarter of one year is already 20 percent of an entire prior year.
 The line is going up, not down.

 3,200+

 Nine older Marylanders victimized every day in 2024.
-And experts agree the real number is far higher because most victims never report.
+Experts agree the real number is far higher because most victims never report.

 FBI Baltimore Field Office →

-Every alert is verified through federal, state, or local authority sources.
-We tell you exactly what the scammer says, exactly what to do, and exactly what to never do.
+Verified through federal, state, and local authorities.
+For each one: what the scammer says, what to do, and what to never do.

 "This is the Sheriff's Office.
 There's a warrant for your arrest."